dawn-boy/obsidian-notes/Tech/WebDev/javascript.md

 Math.ceil(3.1) // is 4
 // gives a random value between 0 and 1 (0.1-0.9)
 Math.random()
+// ... spreads the array, giving just an array will not work, Math.min or Math.max is expecting each number in a single argument.
+So the ... spreads the array as arguments.
+Math.max(...array)
+Math.min(...array)
 // so to get a integer value between 1 and 10 Math.floor(Math.random()*10)+1
 // so to get a integer value between 1 and 5